ucsb-cs24/s19/_lab/lab04.md

   count: 0
   contains 16?
 N
 ```
+# Step 5: Create a testbench in a file test_intbst.cpp

+In a file named test_intbst.cpp, include code to test all the functions that you implemented in intbst.cpp.
+Make sure that this file is compilable.

-# Step 5: Submit your revised intbst.cpp and intbst.h
+# Step 5: Submit your revised intbst.cpp, test_intbst.cpp and intbst.h

-You are allowed to modify intbst.h, though you should not need to, so submit both intbst.cpp and intbst.h to Gradescope for a grade out of 100.
+You are allowed to modify intbst.h, though you should not need to, so submit both intbst.cpp and intbst.h to Gradescope for a grade out of 95.
+The remaining 5 points will be awarded manually by a cs24 staff after checking the coverage of your testbench.

 # Optional Extra Challenge